elisa-laviolette/archeosync/docs/ARCHITECTURE.md

 - "Background image" column with dropdown selection of overlapping raster layers
 - Real-time validation and error handling

+### ImportDataDialog
+Dialog for importing data from CSV files and completed field projects with:
+- **Dual List Interface**: Separate lists for CSV files and completed projects
+- **Default Selection**: All items are selected by default for convenience
+- **Quick Selection Controls**: "Select All" and "Deselect All" buttons for both lists
+- **Alphabetical Sorting**: Both lists are sorted alphabetically by name for easy navigation
+- **Real-time Scanning**: Automatic folder scanning with refresh capabilities
+- **Error Handling**: Graceful handling of missing folders and file system errors
+- **Dependency Injection**: Clean architecture with injected services for testability
+- **Multi-selection Support**: Users can select multiple files and projects simultaneously
+- **Tooltip Information**: Full file paths displayed on hover for clarity

 ## Testing Strategy

 ### Interface Tests